AcalaNetwork/Euphrates/docs/UpgradeableStakingLST.md

-# UpgradeableStakingLSD
+# UpgradeableStakingLST

 *Acala Developers*

-> UpgradeableStakingLSD Contract
+> UpgradeableStakingLST Contract

-This staking contract can convert the share token to it&#39;s LSD.
+This staking contract can convert the share token to it&#39;s LST.
 It just support LcDOT token on Acala.

-*After pool&#39;s share is converted into its LSD token, this pool can be staked with LSD token and before token both.
+*After pool&#39;s share is converted into its LST token, this pool can be staked with LST token and before token both.
 This version conforms to the specification for upgradeable contracts.*

 ## Methods